DanielSchaffer/fb-test-user-util/README.md

 ### web-based

 After cloning, open the `index.html` file, which is used as the host.
 To run commands, open the web browser's javascript console.
+All parameters are passed in an options object.
 To run the `addTestUsers` command:

     testUserUtil.addTestUsers({ count: 1, appID: '1234', apiSecret: 'abcd' });

+Additionally, each command takes an optional callback parameter which is called when the command is complete:

+    testUserUtil.addTestUsers({ count: 1, appID: '1234', apiSecret: 'abcd' }, function() {
+        console.log('done!');
+    });

 ## commands